Copper has many useful properties and is the world’s third most-used metal. What are its applications, and which industries consume the most copper?

 The use of copper is also highly prevalent in the transportation sector, including in the fabrication of ships, railways, planes and automobiles.

 Copper alloys are standard materials in shipbuilding, from bolts and rivets to propellers and condenser pipes.
 In the railway industry, the metal is used to manufacture many train parts, including motors, brakes and controls, and can also be found in electric and signal systems.
-Planes need copper for cooling, hydraulics and navigation, along with electrical systems.
+Planes need copper for cooling, hydraulics and navigation, plus electrical systems.
 In the auto industry, copper is an essential component in brakes, bearings, connectors, motors, radiators and wiring.
 One conventional vehicle alone can contain as much as 50 pounds of copper.

 4. Industrial machinery and equipment